Jdodge1090/top_website/README.md

 For this project, I focused on:

 - Using basic HTML for structure and content.
-- Styling the page with CSS (including Flexbox and CSS Grid for layout).
+- Styling the page with CSS (including Flexbox).
 - Navigation bar: A simple and clean navigation menu that links to different sections of the page.
 - Hero section: A large introductory section with a background image and a call to action (CTA).
 - Information sections: Sections that provide key information about the product or service being showcased.